HangChelseaSu/HangChelseaSu.github.io/_pages/about.md

   - /about.html
 ---

  I am a fourth-year undergraduate student at [University of New Haven](https://www.newhaven.edu/) studying Mathematics with a Physics Minor.
-I am also an intern at [MIT Kavli Institute for Astrophysics and Space Research](https://space.mit.edu/) doing astrophysics research with [Dr. Lina Necib](https://physics.mit.edu/faculty/lina-necib/).
+I am also an intern at [MIT Kavli Institute for Astrophysics and Space Research](https://space.mit.edu/) doing astrophysics research with [Prof. Lina Necib](https://physics.mit.edu/faculty/lina-necib/).

  I speak Chinese with my family, English for academics, and Japanese to myself.